-Alec Baldwin has pleaded not guilty over the fatal shooting of ‘Rust’ cinematographer Halyna Hutchins.
+Alec Baldwin has pleaded not guilty to involuntary manslaughter charges over the death of cinematographer Halyna Hutchins.

 According to court documents, the Rust star entered his plea online on Thursday and waived his right to a virtual court hearing, which was set for Friday.

 Baldwin was charged with involuntary manslaughter in January following a police investigation into the death of Hutchins, who was shot when the actor's prop firearm discharged during a rehearsal on the set of Rust in October 2021.